osrf/gazebo_tutorials/logical_camera_sensor/tutorial_7+.md

 It works by testing if its [frustum](https://en.wikipedia.org/wiki/Viewing_frustum) intersects the [axis aligned bounding box](https://en.wikipedia.org/wiki/Bounding_volume) (**AABB**) of a model.
 The model's AABB is just big enough to contain all of its `<collision>` geometry.

-**Note:**
-*The AABB of a model does not contain nested models.*
-*If a nested model is inside the frustum but the parent model is not, only the nested model is reported.*

 ## Model Names
 Model names reported by the camera are scoped names.